 The Runner, Ribs, and Stretchers

-The runner is the plastic or metal part that slides along the shaft and allows you to open the umbrella or close it.
+The runner is the plastic or metal part that slides along the shaft and allows the umbrella to be opened and closed.
 The worker starts by fitting the runner onto the shaft.

 Next up, are the ribs of the umbrella.
 These form part of the frame of the umbrella; they stretch underneath the canopy and curve into an arc when the umbrella is open.
 Ribs can be made of metal, plastic or fiberglass.
 The worker fits the ribs into a ring towards the top of the shaft, they are firmly secured, for example, with wire.
-This ring is called a top notch and is secured to the shaft.
+This ring is called the top notch and is secured to the shaft.

 Once these jobs are done, the frame of the umbrella is complete.

 Next in our article how are umbrellas made, is the canopy.
-The canopy of an umbrella is usually the first thought that pops into everyone’s minds when they hear the word umbrella.
+The canopy of an umbrella is usually the first thought that pops into someone’s mind when they hear the word umbrella.
 That is the fabric part which actually protects you from the elements.
-Modern umbrellas are most frequently made from nylon, which is usually treated to better resist the weather.
+Modern umbrellas are most frequently made from nylon or polyester, which is usually treated to better resist the weather.

-In order to make the canopy, workers cut out a number of triangular panels, also known as gores.
+In order to make the canopy, workers cut out a number of triangular panels, each triangle is known as a gore.
 Your typical umbrella will have eight panels, although variations do exist from 6 to 24.
 Gore can be a plain color or can be patterned to create a vibrant canopy.

-The next job is to insert each rib into a tip.
-Then the worker aligns the ribs and the canopy seams.
-They will now do a final check to make sure everything is in order and sew the ribs to the canopy.
+Then the worker will sew the canopy to the end of each rib and carry out a final check to make sure everything is in order.
 They will also attach the fastening band and button.

 After this, the umbrella is almost complete.